SEND/Inclusion and Pupil Premium

 At Silverdale St John’s we have high expectations of every child and encourage them to be the best they can be, to work hard, to love learning and to be emotionally engaged with the world around them.
 We teach a creative, inclusive and engaging curriculum which enables all children to do this.
 We are very proud of our partnership with Bleasdale School whom we work with closely each week.

 Children with Special Educational Needs or Disabilities (SEND) are highly valued and respected at Silverdale St John’s and are supported by dedicated, skilled and motivated teachers and support staff.
 The whole school works hard to ensure that children’s individual barriers to learning are identified, addressed and monitored so that every child makes progress both academically and emotionally.
-Sarah Knight is our SEND Co-ordinator and organises regular reviews with parents to review provision for the children.
+Sarah Sanderson is our SEND Co-ordinator and organises regular reviews with parents to review provision for the children.
+She can be contacted on email@example.com

 We have support from Lancashire County Council for all SEND children.
 Please us the website address below to see what they can offer.